Ecommerce is hard.

 - Cross-selling (offer a product that is relevant to the product customers are interested in)

-- Upselling (offer an upgraded option, or premium product, for just a little more)
+- Upselling (offer an upgrade option, or premium product, during the checkout process for just a little more)

 - Volume discounts (offer a discount if a customer buys multiples of the same product)